-Health Care students may apply for credit for prior learning in certain courses.
-Credit by Examination in the HCIES is determined through the use of HCIES Competency Assessment Tests (CATs) and/or Skills Demonstration Assessment under the direction of the HCIES Integrated Competency Assessment Network (ICAN).
-Students may apply for HCIES Health Care Pathway/Program Advanced Placement in certain courses by obtaining the appropriate form(s) in the Office of Admissions and Records, paying the required fee(s), and successfully completing the examination and/or skills demonstration and other requirements of the college.
-See fee schedule on pages 45-49 for appropriate fee.
+Health care students may apply for credit for prior learning in certain courses.
+Specific information and required forms can be found on http://healthcare.maricopa.edu/ ican1.htm.
+Credit by Examination in the HCIES is determined through the use of HCIES Competency Assessment Tests (CATs) and/or Skills Demonstration Assessment under the direction of the HCIES Integrated Competency Assessment Network (I CAN).
+Students may apply for HCIES Health Care Pathway/Program Advanced Placement in certain courses by obtaining the appropriate form(s) in the Office of Student Enrollment Services, paying the required fee(s), and successfully completing the examination and/or skills demonstration and other requirements of the college.
+See fee schedule for appropriate fee.
 Fees are not refundable if a student fails to obtain credit.